chocolatey/choco/README.md

  * Run `./build.sh`.

 Running the build on Mono produces an artifact similar to Windows but may have more rough edges.
 You may get a failure or two in the build script that can be safely ignored.

+### Testing

+The Chocolatey CLI codebase contains a number of different tests, including unit, integration, and end-to-end tests.
+These are all documented in the [TESTING.md](https://github.com/chocolatey/choco/blob/develop/TESTING.md) file.

+The unit and integration tests are NUnit tests, which can be executed directly within Visual Studio, or as part of the [build process](https://github.com/chocolatey/choco/blob/develop/TESTING.md#running-tests).

+The end-to-end tests use Pester as the test framework.
+Since these tests have the potential to actually make changes to your system, we recommend using the [provided Vagrant file to run these tests in a dedicated virtual machine](https://github.com/chocolatey/choco/blob/develop/TESTING.md#pester-tests).

 ### Installing on Other Platforms: